 As they grow up, their myopia can progress and lead to blurrier and blurrier vision over time.
 Not only can myopia make it difficult to read from the class board or take part in sports and games, it can also lead to other issues like regular headaches and eye strain.

 But is there a point where myopia progression stops?
-And if there is, how blurry can someone’s vision become before their myopia finally halts?
 Let’s look at myopia progression and how it can affect both children and adults!

 How Myopia Progresses